ashih2018/ATM/phase1/ATM_0354/README.txt

 CSC 207 ATM Project
 Group 0354: Alex Shih, Sky Li, Stella Cai, Labib Zaman, Samarth Patel

+The UML Diagram is under design1.pdf and design2.pdf.

 Description:
 Our program models an ATM, Automated Teller Machine.
 Our ATM shares most of the functionality with an ATM you would find at a bank.
 Once an account is created by the bank manager, a user can view their account(s), transfer money between